 Aquarium cleaning greatly differs from everyday house cleaning.
 Aquariums are man-made ecosystems, or at least that is what they are supposed to be.
-Speaking generally, aquariums consist of fish, water, plants, and aquarium accessories, including real or man-made rocks, roots, and other scenery.
+Speaking generally, aquariums consist of fish, water, plants, and aquariu0m accessories, including real or man-made rocks, roots, and other scenery.
 Let’s not forget the behind-the-scenes components: filtration system, thermometers, lights, etc.

 Changing one of the components or conditions can cause mild to severe damage to the eco-system of an aquarium.
 Therefore, you should always be cautious and careful.
 However, the water in an aquarium needs to be in balance and regular water changes are required.

 Water Ph levels need to be at the certain level, depending on the fish you own.
 Fish food and other residue mess up the water easily.
 It’s best to change the water 5-10 percent at the time.
 You take 10% of aquarium water out and pour in the same amount of fresh water.
 This way you will not disturb the established eco-system too much.

 Sometimes, you can change whole water during an aquarium cleaning at once, but for most fish owners this is too complicated, and it can be lethal to your fish.